Miami metropolitan area: Education

 In Florida, each county is also a school district.
 Each district is headed by an elected school board.
 A professional superintendent manages the day-to-day operations of each district, who is appointed by and serves at the pleasure of the school board.

 The Miami-Dade County Public School District is currently the 4th-largest public school district in the nation.
 The School District of Palm Beach County is the 4th-largest in Florida and the 11th-largest in the United States.
 Broward County Public School District is the 6th-largest in the United States.

-The University of Miami is the one of the top-ranked research institutions in the United States, and is the most selective major university in Florida.
+The University of Miami is one of the top-ranked private research institutions in the United States, and has the most selective admissions standards of Florida's 171 colleges and universities.

-As of 2023, Florida International University is ranked the 4th largest university by enrollment in the United States.
+As of 2023, Florida International University, with over 55,000 enrolled students, is the eighth-largest public university by enrollment in the nation.

 Some colleges and universities in Greater Miami include: